failsafe-go/failsafe-go.dev/load-limiting.md

 *Reactive* load limiters take a different approach.
 Rather than limiting based on a static configuration that might not match a system's capacity, *reactive* limiters wait for a signal that a system is actually becoming overloaded before they start to limit.
 The benefit is that they can be used with any sized system, without requiring carefully chosen configuration.

 [Adaptive limiters][adaptive-limiters] are *reactive* since they detect indications of overload through changes in latency and throughput.
-Time based [Circuit Breakers][circuit-breakers] are also *reactive* since they only limit executions when the recent failure rate exceeds a threshold, ex: 10% in the last minute.
+[Adaptive throttlers][adaptive-throttlers] and time based [Circuit Breakers][circuit-breakers] are also *reactive* since they only limit executions when the recent failure rate exceeds a threshold, ex: 10% in the last minute.

 ## Adaptive Limiters vs Circuit Breakers

 The effectiveness of time based [circuit breakers][circuit-breakers] depends on the failures that are being used to drive them.
 Typically timeouts are used to drive circuit breakers, indicating that a system is overloaded.
 But timeouts are often a lagging indicator of overload, representing very high latency within a system.
 In extreme cases, a system may crash before a timeout driven circuit breaker opens.

 This is where adaptive limiters excel.
 [Adaptive limiters][adaptive-limiters] are able to detect unusual latency before large numbers of timeouts even occur.
 This, along with them maintaining a reasonable concurrency limit, can protect a system from overload before it even happens.

+## Adaptive Throttlers vs Circuit Breakers

+Adaptive throttlers and time based circuit breakers are very similar in that they're both driven by the recent rate of failures.
+The difference is in what they do when the failure rate threshold is exceeded: circuit breakers reject all executions for some duration, whereas adaptive throttlers gradually increase executions, based on how much the failure rate threshold is exceeded.

 ## Rate Limiters vs Bulkheads